 The traditional measures of risk underestimate the dangers for women.
 While men and women share the most of the same traditional risk factors, some risk factors carry a stronger relative risk in women.
 Smoking, diabetes, high blood pressure and a family history of heart disease have been found to be red flags for women in particular.

 Women’s symptoms can be different.

+Heart attack symptoms are not recognized in over 50% of women1.
 Women’s symptoms are often labeled “atypical” because they differ from the classic symptoms found in men.
 While both men and women often report angina - sharp and crushing chest pain - in advance of a heart attack, many women also experience an ache across the upper back and in the stomach, as well as shortness of breath and extreme fatigue.
 Because symptoms in women can be less specific, they can be harder to recognize as danger signs.

 Women develop heart disease later in life.